-Building Management / HVAC
+Building Management Systems / HVAC

-When it comes to Building Management and HVAC, the measurement disciplines and sensor types offered by ABLE have a symbiosis and commonality with the heavy industry process instrument solutions we provide.
+When it comes to Building Management Systems and HVAC, the measurement disciplines and sensor types offered by ABLE have a symbiosis and commonality with the heavy industry process instrument solutions we provide.
 For example, ABLE’s proficiency in flow measurement, particularly ultrasonic, makes us ideally positioned as a heat metering supplier, and our well recognised expertise in humidity and light measurement promotes an inherent understanding of the environmental management of buildings.

 Whether you want to protect the valuable artifacts in a museum or art gallery, or form part of a logic control system for HVAC panels on an oil rig, ABLE can provide the correct solution.

 A Building Management System (BMS), otherwise known as a Building Automation System (BAS), is a computer-based control system installed in buildings that controls and monitors the building’s mechanical and electrical equipment such as ventilation, lighting, humidity, temperature, power systems, fire systems, security devices, IOT sensors, energy and gas meters.
 A BMS consists of software and hardware; the software program, usually configured in a hierarchical manner, can be proprietary, using such protocols as C-Bus, Profibus, and so on.
 The purpose of the BMS is to make a buildings comfortable, functional, efficient and safe.